-Ecuadorian Normalization Institute (INEN): Ecuador's Technical Standards (NTE) setting body.
+Ecuadorian National Standards Institute (INEN): The INEN is Ecuador's technical standards (NTE) setting body.
 NTE standards define the characteristics of raw materials, intermediate products, and finished products marketed in Ecuador.
 INEN establishes inspection, analysis, measurement, and classification methodologies.
 It administers the local quality certification system, as well as implements and enforces the use of the International Measurement System.
 INEN enforces compliance with NTE standards, as well as serves as the Codex point-of-contact.